datkk06/OpenStack-Tutorial/Content/swift.md

 # yum install -y openstack-swift-account
 ```

 Configuring a Swift cluster made of multiple storage nodes, copy the ``/etc/swift`` directory to all nodes of the cluster from the first node.
 In this section, we are going to configure the Storage node as Swift cluster.
+In a production envinronment, the Swift cluster should be made of minimum 3 separate nodes, each containing a zone.

-To keep things simple, our cluster will be made of only one node containing three separate zones for data redundancy (3 replicas).
-In a production envinronment, the Swift cluster should be made of three separate nodes.
-The Storage node has 3 logical volumes, already be formatted with the XFS file system.
+To keep things simple, our cluster will be made of only one node containing 3 separate zones for data redundancy (3 replicas).
+Each zone is backed by a logical volume formatted with the XFS file system.

-Create the mount points and mount the volumes persistently to the appropriate directories and set the ownership to the swift user.
+Create the mount points and mount the logical volumes persistently to the appropriate directories and set the ownership to the swift user.

 ```
 # lvscan | grep swift